 There are several entrances into the mine tunnels that wind deep into/through the mountain but I personally would not enjoy hiking them (we met two men who hiked 3 miles INTO THE MINE aka into the mountain- it’s pitch black but they said it was “really cool”.
 Idk… not my thing, I’m afraid to meet the mountain version of IT).
 For me, I wanted to see the remnants of the building where the raw materials harvested from the mines are processed.

-This building makes for the absolute BEST backdrop for a posed photo (I have no shame, ok??).
+This building makes for the absolute BEST backdrop for a posed photo (I have no shame, OK??).
 The graffiti adds to the aura of the place, and the crumbling wood/metal parts of the building give it a historic and run-down feel.

 Our last-minute weekend getaway was one of the best decisions we’ve made in a long time.
-I would highly recommend this trip to anyone in the OC/LA area that wants to feel truly out of the hustle and bustle with minimal effort/planning.
+I would highly recommend this trip to anyone in the OC/LA area who wants to feel truly out of the hustle and bustle with minimal effort/planning.